Google Blunders | The glossy world of Google's AI image generation (Google Gemini with Nano Banana) – All show, no substance – Image: Xpert.Digital

 Historical patterns of problems

-Google CEO Sundar Pichai admitted in an internal memo at the time that the company had "messed up."
-However, the promised structural improvements do not appear to have had the desired effect, as similar problems continue to arise in various forms.
+Google CEO Sundar Pichai admitted in an internal memo at the time that the company had “messed up.”
+However, the promised structural improvements do not appear to have had the desired effect, as similar problems continue to surface in various forms.

 The quality of text generation is also regularly criticized.
-Users report inconsistent responses, excessive wokeness, and a tendency to censor even harmless requests.
+Users report inconsistent responses, excessive "wokeness," and a tendency to censor even harmless requests.
 In extreme cases, Gemini has even sent hateful messages to users, raising fundamental questions about system security.

-Our recommendation: 🌍 Limitless reach 🔗 Networked 🌐 Multilingual 💪 Strong sales: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition
+Our recommendation: 🌍 Limitless reach 🔗 Connected 🌐 Multilingual 💪 Sales power: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition

-At a time when a company's digital presence determines its success, the challenge is how to make this presence authentic, individual and far-reaching.
-Xpert.Digital offers an innovative solution that positions itself as an intersection between an industry hub, a blog and a brand ambassador.
+In an era where a company's digital presence determines its success, the challenge lies in creating an authentic, personalized, and far-reaching presence.
+Xpert.Digital offers an innovative solution that positions itself as the intersection of an industry hub, a blog, and a brand ambassador.
 It combines the advantages of communication and sales channels in a single platform and enables publication in 18 different languages.
-The cooperation with partner portals and the possibility of publishing articles on Google News and a press distribution list with around 8,000 journalists and readers maximize the reach and visibility of the content.
-This represents an essential factor in external sales & marketing (SMarketing).
+Cooperation with partner portals and the ability to publish articles on Google News and a press distribution list with approximately 8,000 journalists and readers maximize the reach and visibility of the content.
+This represents a crucial factor in external sales and marketing (SMarketing).

-More about it here:
+More information here:

-Why Google's AI projects fail due to reliability
+Why Google's AI projects fail due to reliability issues

 Structural problems in development

-Impact on users
+Impact on the user base

 The situation is particularly problematic for users of the paid Gemini Pro version.
-They pay for advanced features but often receive worse performance than promised.
+They pay for extended features but often receive worse performance than promised.
 Many have already canceled their subscriptions because the promised improvements have not materialized.

 The system's unreliability is also leading to a loss of trust in Google as an AI provider.
-Users who rely on the accuracy and availability of its services are increasingly turning to alternative providers.
+Users who rely on the accuracy and availability of the services are increasingly turning to alternative providers.
 This could weaken Google's position in the highly competitive AI market in the long term.

 Comparison with the competition